 - The 2nd campaign above, targeted niche audiences interested in VERY specific make money online products, and pitched Wealthy Affiliate to them.

-Everything you saw, is something I will be teaching you in a moment to do as well in this step by step guide, but I want to make sure you understand just how important it is that you understand this following concept…
+This is something I will be teaching you in a moment how to do as well, but I want to make sure you understand just how important it is that you understand this concept…

-Affiliate marketing through PPC is one of the riskiest ways to do this business and if you don’t know what you’re doing, not only will you fail, but because it is PPC marketing, you will lose money, and very often, A LOT.
+PPC marketing is one of the riskiest ways to do affiliate marketing and if you don’t know what you’re doing, not only will you fail, but because it is PPC marketing, you will lose money, and very often, A LOT.